dimastatz/visum/docs/brief.md

 ### 4. Need or Desire
 [40 Billion](https://techmonitor.ai/technology/cloud/cloud-spending-wasted-oracle-computing-aws-azure) of US dollars that are wasted yearly, energy efficiency, reducing [carbon footprint](https://en.wikipedia.org/wiki/Carbon_footprint) - all these are good reasons to invest in Cloud Cost Optimization tools.

-## Solution
-[Visum](https://github.com/dimastatz/visum) is a Cloud Cost Optimization Platform that uses AI techniques to expose and handle an Invisible Waste of Cloud Native Applications.
-See Visum Github [repo](https://github.com/dimastatz/visum) for high level design.